alexinho30/QuickSort-for-Gpu/README.md

 if you want to test the algorithm with random data use

-./main -t -s [seed] -n[number of elements] -d [distrisbution] -p[first parameter of distribution ] -r [second parameter of the distribution]
+./main -t -i[ibrid version] -c[scan vectorized] -v[split/partioning vectorized] -s [seed] -n[number of elements] -d [distrisbution] -p[first parameter of distribution ] -r [second parameter of the distribution]

 -t means that you are using test mode so write it
+-i use vectorization only for big sequences
+-c using scan vectorized
+-v using splitting, partition and partition copy kernels vectorized

 -d distribution you want to use
     [1 normal distribution]
-    [2 binomial distribution]
-    [3 uniform distribution]
+    [2 uniform distribution]

 -p first parameter
     [lower element for uniform distribution]
-    [number of tests for binomial distribution]
     [mean for normal distribution]

 -r second parameter
     [greater element for uniform distribution]
-    [probability for binomial distribution]
     [standard deviation for normal distribution]

 Also you can choose to use an ibrid version or only gpu version changing the threshold in the quicksort_gpu.c file .